TerrainNet: Visual Modeling of Complex Terrain for High-speed, Off-road Navigation: Implementation Details

 \subsection{Training}

-We split the dataset into 15k frames for training and 5k frames for validation by cutting each sequence into a train segment and a validation segment.
+We split the dataset into 15k frames for training and 5k frames for validation by cutting each sequence into two non-overlapping train and validation segments.
 We manually labeled 4500 training frames and 1500 validation frames, and we pseudo-labeled the remaining training frames.
 All frames have elevation labels.
 The images are rectified and resized to $512\times 320$.
 We crop and warp the images such that they all have the same intrinsic parameters.
-We train \bevnet{} on 4 A40 GPUs with a batch size of 8 and the Adam optimizer.
+We train \bevnet{} on 4 Nvidia A40 GPUs with a batch size of 8 and the Adam optimizer~\cite{kingma2015adam}.
 All models (including applicable baselines) are trained for 100k iterations.
 The map size is $51.2~\mathrm{m} \times 51.2~\mathrm{m}$ with a resolution of $0.4~\mathrm{m}$.
 There is no limit on the elevation range.

 \textbf{Loss.} We first pre-train the RGB-D backbone on the depth completion task.
 We discretize the depth into 128 bins with a max range of $25.6~\mathrm{m}$ and apply a cross-entropy loss.
 Then, we train the whole network end-to-end.
-For the semantic maps, we use unweighted cross-entropy loss.
-For the elevation map, we use a Smooth-L1 loss~\cite{smoothl1} with transition parameter $\beta=0.2$.
+For the semantic maps, we use an unweighted cross-entropy loss.
+For the elevation maps, we use a Smooth-L1 loss~\cite{smoothl1} with transition parameter $\beta=0.2$.
+Instead of predicting $h_\text{max}$ and $h_\text{ceiling}$ directly, we predict their \emph{offsets} to $h_\text{min}$.
 The total loss is $L = L_\text{semantic} + 0.1 L_\text{elevation} + 0.1 L_\text{depth}$.